 Dr. Duffy was raised in Redmond, Washington, cultivating passions for photography, classical piano, tennis, hiking, marksmanship, and computer repair.
 He attended Thomas Aquinas College, a small, liberal arts, Catholic college in California, with an emphasis in philosophy, mathematics, and theology.

-Dr. Duffy is a member of the American Dental Association, Washington State Dental Society, Pierce County Dental Society, and Thurston-Mason County Dental Society.
+Dr. Duffy is a member of the American Dental Association, Washington State Dental Society, and Pierce County Dental Society.